kansaineil/hype-annotation-guidelines-eacl26/Importance/strategic.md

 <details markdown="1">
 <summary><em>Examples</em></summary>

-*The overarching **strategic** plan of this SPORE is to develop methods for identifying persons at greatest risk for developing lung cancer and then preventing this progression .*
+- *The overarching **strategic** plan of this SPORE is to develop methods for identifying persons at greatest risk for developing lung cancer and then preventing this progression .*

-- *Anxious individuals direct their attention toward threat during early , automatic stages of processing , whereas during later , more **strategic** stages of processing , they tend to direct their attention away from threat .*
+- *Anxious individuals direct their attention toward threat during early , automatic stages of processing , whereas during later , more **strategic** stages of processing , they tend to direct their attention away from threat .* (non-value judgement)

 </details>